MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/call-ad-extension.md

 **Delete:** Required.
 The Status must be set to *Deleted*.

 ## <a name="tollfree"></a>Toll Free
-You can either use your own phone number or use a Bing Ads forwarding phone number.
-A Bing Ads forwarding phone number is a unique phone number that is routed to your business phone number.
-With a Bing Ads forwarding number, you can track all calls from your ad so that you can analyze the ad’s performance.
-This field determines whether a toll-free Bing Ads forwarding phone number should be created for call tracking.
+You can either use your own phone number or use a Microsoft Advertising forwarding phone number.
+A Microsoft Advertising forwarding phone number is a unique phone number that is routed to your business phone number.
+With a Microsoft Advertising forwarding number, you can track all calls from your ad so that you can analyze the ad’s performance.
+This field determines whether a toll-free Microsoft Advertising forwarding phone number should be created for call tracking.
 This field can only be set if *Call Tracking Enabled* field is also *TRUE*.

-Set this property to *TRUE* if a Bing Ads forwarding phone number should be created for call tracking, and otherwise set it to *FALSE*.
+Set this property to *TRUE* if a Microsoft Advertising forwarding phone number should be created for call tracking, and otherwise set it to *FALSE*.

 > [!IMPORTANT]
-> Beginning the week of August 14th, 2017 you can no longer create a new toll-free Bing Ads forwarding phone number.
+> Beginning the week of August 14th, 2017 you can no longer create a new toll-free Microsoft Advertising forwarding phone number.
 If you set this value *True* then the operation will succeed; however, a toll-free number will not be created and when you retrieve the call ad extension this property will be set to *False*.
 If a toll-free forwarding number was provisioned prior to the week of August 14th, 2017 then this property will be *True* if the number is still active when you retrieve the call ad extension.

 **Add:** Optional.
 If you do not specify this field or leave it empty, the default value of *FALSE* will be set.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.